 See the ways that the DOMA ruling has been implemented so far HERE.

 Frequently Asked Questions

-DOMA has been ruled unconstitutional ten times in seven different cases.
+Before the historic Supreme Court ruling in June 2013, DOMA’s Section 3 had been ruled unconstitutional ten times.
 This includes: Gill v.
 Office of Personnel, in which DOMA was ruled unconstitutional at the district court level and by the U.S. Court of Appeals for the First Circuit; Massachusetts v.
 U.S. Department of Health and Human Services, in which DOMA was ruled unconstitutional at the district court level and by the U.S. Court of Appeals for the First Circuit; Windsor v.
 United States, in which DOMA was ruled unconstitutional at the district court level and by the U.S. Court of Appeals for the Second Circuit; In re Balas and Morales in the U.S. Bankruptcy Court for the Central District of California; and Golinski v.
 Office of Personnel Management, Pedersen v.
 Office of Personnel Management, and Dragovich v.
 U.S. Department of Treasury, in which DOMA was ruled unconstitutional at the district court level.

 Blog Posts Related to DOMA

 Today is Veterans Day, the annual holiday where we honor U.S. servicemembers - as well as their loved ones and family members who support them as they serve our country.

 On this historic day, we take a look at the far-reaching influence of that very first win in HI 20 years ago, tracking how it has shaped the marriage movement – and how it worked as a catalyst for the strategic vision of Freedom to Marry.